surma/surma.dev/content/things/rust-to-webassembly.md

 $ cargo run --target=wasm32-unknown-unknow --release
 ```

 You'll find a freshly generated WebAssembly module in `target/wasm32-unknown-unknown/release/my_project.wasm`.
-I'll continue to use `--release` builds throughout this article as it makes the WebAssembly module a lot more readable if we want to disassemble it.
+I'll continue to use `--release` builds throughout this article as it makes the WebAssembly module a lot more readable when we disassemble it.

 ### Alternative: As a binary

 If you are like me and adding that line to your `Cargo.toml` makes you feel weird, there’s a way around that!
 If your crate is designated as a binary (i.e. created via `cargo init --bin` and/or has a `main.rs` instead of a `lib.rs`), compilation to WebAssembly will succed straight away.
 Well, until you realize there is a lot more code in that WebAssembly module than you bargained for.
-You can remove the `main()` function, buth the compiler will kick off at you.
-You have to actively let the compiler know that the absence of `main()` is intentional by adding the `#![no_main]` crate macro to your `main.rs`.
-Now the emitted WebAssembly binary looks reasonable, albeit devoid of any functions.
+You can remove the `main()` function, but the compiler will kick off at you for not having one.
+You can shut the compiler up using the `#![no_main]` crate macro to declare that the lack of a `main()` is intentional.
+Now the emitted WebAssembly binary looks identical to the library version.

 Is that better?
 It seems like a question of taste to me, as both approaches seem to be functionally equivalent and generate the same WebAssembly code.
-Most of the time, WebAssembly modules seem to be taking the role of a library more than the role of an executable (except in the context of [WASI], more on that later!), so the library approach seems semantically preferable to me.
+Most of the time, WebAssembly modules seem to be taking the role of a library more than the role of an executable (except in the context of [WASI] — more on that later!), so the library approach seems semantically preferable to me.
 Unless noted otherwise, I’ll be using the library setup for the remainder of this article.

 ### Exporting

-Okay, we have created a library crate with the default `add` function inside, we have set the crate type to `cdylib` and we have compiled that crate to WebAssembly.
-Let’s take a look at the WebAssembly code that the compiler generates.
-For that purpose, I recommend the [WebAssembly Binary Toolkit (wabt for short)][wabt], which provides helpful tools like `wasm-objdump` and `wasm2wat`.
-It’s also good to have [binaryen] installed which provides `wasm-dis`, but does not emitted "proper" WebAssembly Text Format (WAT).
-In fact, I usually only use `wasm-opt` from binaryen.
+Continuing with the library-style setup, let’s take a look at the WebAssembly code that the compiler generates.
+For that purpose, I recommend the [WebAssembly Binary Toolkit][wabt] (“wabt” for short), which provides helpful tools like `wasm-objdump` and `wasm2wat`.
+While you are at it, also make sure you have [binaryen] installed, as we need `wasm-opt` later in this article.
+Binaryen also provides `wasm-dis`, which serves a similar purpose to `wasm2wat`, but does not emit WebAssembly Text Format (WAT).
+It emits the less-standardizes WebAssembly S-Expression Text Format (WAST).

 ```
 $ wasm2wat ./target/wasm32-unknown-unknown/release/my_project.wasm